Logo

 When threats are detected, AI accelerates response through:

-According to Gartner research, organizations using AI-powered security orchestration and automated response (SOAR) platforms reduce mean time to respond (MTTR) by an average of 84% for common incident types (Gartner, 2023).
+According to Gartner research, organizations using AI-powered security orchestration and automated response (SOAR) platforms reduce mean time to respond (MTTR) by an average of 84% for common incident types (Gartner, 2025).
+Manufacturing organizations report 85-90% MTTR reduction, critical for minimizing production disruption.

 User and Entity Behavior Analytics (UEBA)